Sarvesh788/AI-Poetry-Generation/Readme.md

 ## c.
 Thought Process, Design Considerations, and Justification of Choices

 ### Real-time Interaction
-- WebSockets were chosen for real-time, bidirectional communication between frontend and backend.
+- WebSockets were chosen for real-time, bidirectional communication between the frontend and the backend.
 - This allows for streaming of poem parts, providing a more engaging user experience.

 ### Speech Recognition